servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

-# Part 10: Multi-Host Invalidation and CQRS with Fusion + CommandR + Operations Framework
+# Part 10: Multi-Host Invalidation and CQRS with Operations Framework

 To be written shortly.